 Question: how to remove epoxy grout haze

 Answer: Epoxy grout haze can be removed from tile using an epoxy grout haze remover.
-Stonetech Epoxy Grout Haze Remover is made in the United States and designed for situations where hard to remove stains like epoxy haze need to be cleaned from the surface of a tile.
+Stonetech Epoxy Grout Haze Remover is made in the United States and designed for situations where hard to remove stains need to be cleaned from the surface of a tile installation.
 It is suitable for use with natural stone tiles, porcelain/ceramic tiles and masonry.

 Question: What Is Epoxy Grout?

 Answer: Epoxy grout is a product consisting of multiple parts, mixed together to create it.
-Epoxy is made from multiple resins and a hardener.
+Epoxy is made from multiple resins, filler powder and a hardener.
 If the resins do not have a color, a colored powder can be added to the mix to create a colored epoxy grout.

 Question: where is epoxy grout used?

 Answer: Epoxy grout is used in high traffic and areas required high standards of hygiene.
-In the commercial world, places like hospitals and commercial kitchens greatly benefit from epoxy grout as it is less likely to stain and grow bacteria on it.
-This is because it is less porous than cementitious grout and will not harbor any microscopic life-forms.
+In the commercial world, places like hospitals and commercial kitchens greatly benefit as it is less likely to stain and grow bacteria on it.
+This is because it is less porous than cementitious regular grout and will not harbor any microscopic life-forms.

-In homes, epoxy grout is commonly used in showers and bathrooms as it grants the homeowner easy maintenance and a look that looks “like new” for years.
-Kitchen back splashes also benefit from epoxy grout, as it won’t absorb cooking oil and related stains from food preparation.
+In homes, epoxy is commonly used in showers and bathrooms as it grants the homeowner easy maintenance and a look that looks “like new” for years.
+Kitchen back splashes also benefit as it won’t absorb cooking oil and related stains from food preparation.

-Also, since epoxy grout is very smooth, it is a common grout to use with glass tiles and fancy mosaics where the finished look has to be perfect.
-Gritty or porous grout would detract from the overall look, so epoxy is the best option.
+Also, since its very smooth, its a common grout to use with glass tile and fancy mosaics where the finished look has to be perfect.
+Gritty or porous regular grout would detract from the overall look, so epoxy is the best option.
 Dazzle effects like glitter can also be added to the epoxy to maximize the “wow factor” and really set off the glass tile.